rawanalex20/hashicorp-vault-server-setup/README.md

 ```
 vault server -dev
 ```
-This will run the server foreground and another terminal will be needed to run commands.
+This will run the server foreground and will leave it like that to check the output.
+Another terminal will be needed to run commands.

 The unseal key and root token will show as part of the output.
 They need to be saved and as it is a dev server securing them is not that critical.
 ```